ZainpayNG/zainpay/README.md

 ### Handling the response

-Calling the `.charge()` method returns a Future of `ChargeResponse?` which we await for the actual response as seen above.
+Calling the `.charge()` method returns a Future of `PaymentResponse?` which we await for the actual response as seen above.

-    final ChargeResponse? response = await zainpay.charge();
+    final PaymentResponse? response = await zainpay.charge();

     if (response != null) {
         showLoading(response.status!);
         debugPrint("${response.toJson()}");